 - NCL has developed a “PCR based assay” to detect male specific differences in papaya.
-The assay helps detect the sex of papaya plants at the one-month seedling stage so that male and female plants can be planted in a desired ratio to maximise the harvest.
+The assay helps detect the sex of papaya plants at the one-month seedling stage so that male and female plants can be planted in the desired ratio to maximize the harvest.

 - For analyzing and measuring DNA damage in mammalian cells, comet assay has been standardized by ITRC to strengthen the capabilities for rapid screening of the toxicogenic potential of chemicals.

 - NBRI has developed the cloning of antigens from tomato that reverse the process of its ripening and cell wall decay.
 It holds the potential to benefit fruit growers and exporters.